TalonFloof/zorroOS/docs/zorro_syscall.md

 Syscall ID: 0x890074221b7afef4
 -----
 Description:
-Creates a new handle to the object pointed by the given handle.
+Creates a new weak handle to the object pointed by the given handle.
 ```

 ---